 The peace offering teaches many things, but one of its main symbols is fellowship.
-John Ritenbaugh explains that our communion with the Father and the Son obligates us to pursue peace, follow the example of Christ, and be pure.
+Our communion with the Father and the Son obligates us to pursue peace.

-The peace, fellowship, praise, or thank offering was the most commonly given in ancient Israel.
-John Ritenbaugh explains that the represents God, the priest, and the offerer in satisfying fellowship.
+The peace (or thank) offering was the most commonly given in ancient Israel.
+It pictures God, the priest, and the offerer in satisfying fellowship.

 [Editors Note: Audio quality improves at the 4 minute mark.]

 Why do so many nominal Christians reject works and obedience to God's law?
 John Ritenbaugh posits that they do this because they fail to gather God's whole counsel on this subject.
 In doing so, they miss vital principles that help to bring us into the imag. . .